carlinmack/NamespaceDatabase/DOCUMENTATION.md

     -------
     added: str - all the text that is exclusively in the new revision
     deleted: str - all the text that is exclusively in the old revision
-    parallel: int - id of the parallel process, 0 if not
+    parallel: str - id of the parallel process, 0 if not

-`getDump(cursor)`
+`getDump(partitionsDir, cursor)`
 :   Returns the next dump to be parsed from the database

     Parameters